 - Chashaku (茶杓).
 A bamboo spoon for matcha.
 Use a normal teaspoon if you don’t have one.

 First, pour hot water at a temperature close to the boiling point, into the matchawan to warm it up.
 Then empty the matchawan and dry it thoroughly.
-Next, use the chashaku and add 2 scoops (2/3 teaspoon) of matcha to the matchawan.
+Next, use the chashaku and add 2 scoops (1 teaspoon, about 2 grams) of matcha to the matchawan.

 This is where the fun begins.
 Grab the matchawan in one hand and with the other hold the chasen in order to whisk the matcha.
 Start slowly whisking in a W motion and gradually increase the speed.
 If you tried using a normal cup instead, this motion is harder to do.
 That’s why I recommend the use of a matchawan.